-I am a Solicitor in Irwin Mitchell’s Serious Injury Team in London.
+I am an Associate Solicitor in Irwin Mitchell’s Serious Injury Team in London.
 I have several years' experience in personal injury law having worked within the industry since 2008.
 I qualified as a Chartered Legal Executive in January 2015 and then cross-qualified as a Solicitor in 2018.

 I specialise in complex and serious injury claims involving polytrauma, brain injury and spinal cord injury.
 These injuries are caused by accidents including road traffic collisions, accidents at work, and accidents in public places.

 I also have experience in representing family members who have lost loved ones as the result of an accident.

 I am passionate about building strong relationships with my clients.
 I understand the importance of early rehabilitation to achieve the best possible recovery as well as ensuring that appropriate funds are available for the long term future.

 Law has always been an interesting subject for me.
 However, towards the end of May 2006, I got a phone call which would decide my chosen specialism for me.

 I remember the exact moment of that call and its aftermath as though it was yesterday.
 I remember the time, where I was, who I was with, and the gut-wrenching feeling that hit as I heard the words no one ever expects to hear.

 My friends had been involved in a car accident.

 There were six people in the vehicle when the driver lost control and hit a tree.
 Thankfully, most of them escaped with limited injuries.
 But one didn't.

 That person was my best friend, Jamie.
 Jamie was 18 when he died and had a bright future ahead of him.
 He was a fantastic friend, son and brother and his death had an impact on all of our lives.